How to use Segmentation, Targeting, and Positioning (STP) to develop marketing strategies

 Companies such as on and off-line magazine will target those with specific hobbies i.e. FourFourTwo for football fans.

 Some hobbies are large and well established, and thus relatively easy to target, such as the football fan example.
 However, some businesses have found great success targeting very small niches very effectively.
-A great example is the explosion in 'prepping' related businesses, which has gone from a little heard of fringe activity to a billion dollar industry in recent years.
-Apparently now 3.7 million American's think of themselves as preppers or survivalists.
-A great way to start researchign and targeting these kind of niches is Reddit, where people create subReddits to share information about a given interest or hobby.
+A great example is the explosion in 'prepping' related businesses, which has gone from a little heard-of fringe activity to a billion-dollar industry in recent years.
+Apparently now 3.2 million Americans identify as doomsday preppers.
+A great way to start researching and targeting these kind of niches is Reddit, where people create subReddits to share information about a given interest or hobby.

 The Islamic Bank of Britain offers Sharia-compliant banking which meets specific religious requirements.

-Life Stages is the Chronological benchmarking of people’s lives at different stages.
+Life stages are the Chronological benchmarking of people’s lives at different stages.

 An example is Saga holidays which are only available for people aged 50+.
 They claim a large enough segment to focus on this life stage.